mcneel/developer.rhino3d.com/_guide_topics/general/rhino_installer_engine.md

 On Windows, the Rhino Installer Engine examines each plugin and extracts the plugin GUID, Title, Version, and appropriate SDK version numbers.
 It also examines each Rhino installed on the computer.

-On Windows, the Rhino Installer Engine supports installing AnyCPU plug-ins written in .NET and will register them with both 32- and 64-bit Rhino 5.
+On Windows, the Rhino Installer Engine supports installing AnyCPU plugins written in .NET and will register them with both 32- and 64-bit Rhino 5.
 On Mac, the Rhino Installer Engine - and Rhino itself - only support 64-bit installation.

 On Windows, each plugin is compared to each installed version of Rhino.
 The newest compatible plugin is registered with the corresponding version of Rhino.